Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 What are we looking at?
 While many different database systems ^[https://en.wikipedia.org/wiki/Database] are available, the venerable _relational database_ is the one you will encounter the most.
 AWS and Google have improved and optimized some of these models, but the basic concept will look familiar across most platforms.
 We'll ignore even high-level discourse on the technical parts of database construction, such as _cardinality_ and _normal forms_ and discuss this stuff through examples.

-Consider a database as a collection of excel workbooks formally linked with an I.D. column.
+Consider a database as a collection of Excel workbooks formally linked with an ID column.
 We'll call these workbooks tables.
-These tables will allow you to get information on transactions, historical purchase data, customer service rep data, ticketing information, and more.
-You can read the "crow's foot" as "Many" and the cross as "one."
+These tables allow you to retrieve information on transactions, historical purchases, customer service reps, ticketing, and more.
+You can read the "crow's foot" as "many" and the cross as "one."
 For example, one customer can have many plans.
 These relationships can be much more complicated, but at a basic level, the data you encounter will look like this.
-If the database is relational (More than likely), basic SQL statements can be used to retrieve your information:
+If the database is relational, which is more than likely, basic SQL statements can be used to retrieve your information: